Frequently asked questions

-Before submitting your responses to the Reporting Framework, you will have an opportunity to download and review your RI Transparency Report report, and distribute it to colleagues for any final checks or approvals.
+Before submitting your responses to the Reporting Framework, you will have an opportunity to download and review your RI Transparency Report, and distribute it to colleagues for any final checks or approvals.
 You can return to the tool and adjust your responses where necessary.
 Once your responses have been submitted as final, you are unable to make any further changes.

 What is the difference between the RI Transparency Report and the Assessment Report and when will each be made available?-

 The RI Transparency Report contains your reported information exactly as you entered it.
 This report only includes your responses to mandatory indicators and additional voluntary indicators that you have selected to disclose.
 It will be available for you to download before submitting your responses.
 Once your final responses to the Framework have been submitted, your RI Transparency Report will be published on the signatory page of the PRI website within a month.
 Reports from the 2013-14 reporting cycle can be found here.

 During the pilot, the Assessment Report will remain confidential between the signatory and the PRI, and will demonstrate how an organisation has progressed in its implementation of the Principles over time and relative to peer groups across asset classes.
 A signatory will only see the scores of their peer groups in aggregate and the PRI will take all reasonable steps to ensure the identity of individual signatories cannot be inferred.
 Analysis of assessment results will use a minimum sample size of 8 signatories.
 A sample Assessment Report can also be found here.

 Assessment Reports for the 2013-14 reporting cycle are now available in the ‘My Reports’ page of the 2013/14 Reporting Framework in the PRI Reporting Tool.
 The methodology and assessment approach is still being developed and will be piloted over the next two reporting cycles (2013/14 and 2014/15).
 Signatories are encouraged to submit feedback through the Consultation form by the end of October.

 For more information read the document Signatories process, requirements and outputs.